chalupagrande/ibm-design/README.md

 ```

 This will install all the dependencies for the project.
 You can then open the `client/index.html` file in your browser.

+#Notes

+If you do not have access to the internet.
+The MAP tab will likely not load a Map.
+This demo app communicates with the Google Maps API in order to pull map data for your location.